aiidateam/aiida-core/docs/source/developer_guide/plugins/plugin_tests.rst

  * create a new database
  * create a temporary ``.aiida`` folder
  * create a test profile
- * reset the AiiDA database before every individual test
+ * (optional) reset the AiiDA database before every individual test

 thus letting you focus on testing the functionality of your plugin without having to worry about this separation.